hathibelagal-dev/instantpolyglot/docs/eng/Belarusian.md

 1. 1933 reform: Aligned Belarusian spelling more closely with Russian
 2. 1957 reform: Simplified some spelling rules
-3. Post-1991: Some attempts to return to pre-1933 spelling norms, leading to the existence of two parallel orthographic traditions (official and "classical")
+3. Post-1991: Some attempts to return to pre-1933 spelling norms, leading to the existence of two parallel orthographic traditions (official and “classical”)

 Example:
 Official: **здароўе** (health)